Kong/docs.konghq.com/app/_hub/_init/my-extension/index.md

   #- transformations
   #- logging
   #- deployment
-# Array format only; uncomment the one most-applicable category.
-Contact cooper@konghq.com to propose a new category, if necessary.
+# Array format only; if your plugin applies to multiple categories,
+# uncomment the most applicable category.

 type: # (required) String, one of:
   # plugin          | extensions of the core platform